joshl26/electronics-inventory-frontend-react.com/README.md

 }
 ```

-Above is an example of the payload that is sent upon making a `POST` request to the /parts route effectively creating a new part entry in the DB by utilizing the createNewPart controller.
+Above is an example of the payload sent upon making a `POST` request to the /parts route effectively creating a new part entry in the DB by utilizing the createNewPart controller.

 ```json
 {